Betty Lake Water Treatment Plant Upgrade, Canada

 Water from the Battle River is pumped up to Betty Lake via a 2.2km pipeline, which carries 1.4 million cubic metres of water every year.

-The multibarrier approach used at the plant involves establishing and maintaining a series of barriers that prevent pathogens.
-These barriers assist in the protection of source water, treatment, distribution system integrity, monitoring water quality and adverse water quality alarms and response.
+A multibarrier approach established at the plant features a series of barriers that prevent monitor water forpathogens.
+These barriers assist in the protection of source water, treatment, and distribution system integrity, providing a set of alarms to warn of reduced water quality.

 The Department of National Defence (DND) identified the need for an additional barrier to ensure safe supply of drinking water and proposed an addition to the water treatment plant for an immersed membrane system that uses ultra-filtration (UF) membranes.

-Graham Construction and Engineering of Edmonton was awarded the $5.3m contract for the upgrades project.
-After this upgrade, the plant is able to provide an additional barrier in the water treatment process.
-This multibarrier approach filters pathogens in raw water, particularly high concentrations of Giardia cysts and Cryptosporidium oocysts, ensuring the safe supply of drinking water.
+Graham Construction and Engineering of Edmonton was awarded the $5.3m contract for the upgrade project, which saw the installation of this additional barrier.
+This approach filters pathogens in raw water, particularly high concentrations of Giardia cysts and Cryptosporidium oocysts.
+These consist of pores with a sizes up to 7µ.
+The UF membrane system typically has a pore size of 0.01µ, which prevents the passage of pathogens.

 The immersed membranes serve as a polishing step in the water treatment process after the existing dual-media filters.
 Since the UF membrane system cannot eliminate all viruses alone, chlorination is still used in the final treatment process.